 - If discussion with the involved faculty member is not possible or effective, the student should discuss the issue with the chair of the faculty member’s primary department.

-- If discussion with the department chair is not possible or effective: the student should discuss the issue with the COPH Director of Masters Programs.
+- If discussion with the department chair is not possible or effective: the student should discuss the issue with the Assistant Dean for Student Affairs.

 Without Proceeding to Formal Complaint

 If the issue cannot be resolved informally, and the student wants to summarize the incident without proceeding to a formal complaint, this may be done through one of two mechanisms.
-However, the COPH Associate Dean for Academic and Student Affairs will inform the student that the recourse will be limited without filing a formal complaint.
+However, the COPH Assistant Dean for Student Affairs will inform the student that the recourse will be limited without filing a formal complaint.